TikTok likely helped far right in elections: researchers – DW – 09/02/2024

 Political analysts attribute the AfD's rising popularity among young voters, at least in part, to this social media presence.

-In the June 2024 European elections, 16 percent of young Germans voted for the AfD, tripling the party's share of this demographic compared to the last election five years ago.
+In the June 2024 European elections, 16% of young Germans voted for the AfD, tripling the party's share of this demographic compared to the last election five years ago.
 This trend was reflected in last weekend's regional elections, Verwiebe said.

 The pro-AfD content he and his co-researchers observed before the state elections varied widely, he added, ranging from clips of political speeches to emotional videos on topics such as immigration, and seemingly non-political content such as travel or cooking videos.